JuliaDataScience/JuliaDataScience/contents/dataframesmeta_subset.md

 ```

 For this, we need a `@subset` macro with the `>` operator vectorized,
-since we want to element-wise comparison,
+since we want a element-wise comparison,
 but the `mean` function needs to operate on the whole column of values.

 `@subset` also supports multiple operations inside a `begin ... end` statement: